jayVisaria/genai-agent-hub/study-agent/README.md

 ## Sample Workflow

-This example demonstrates how a user request to "Teach me about photosynthesis" is processed through the multi-agent system.
+This example demonstrates how a user request to "Teach me about photosynthesis" is processed through the unified agent system.

 1. **User Request**: The user asks the Study and Learn Agent to explain photosynthesis.

-2. **Study Coordinator**: The coordinator receives the request and delegates the task to the appropriate sub-agent.
-   - **Action**: Calls the `Content Retrieval Agent`.

-3. **Content Retrieval Agent**: This agent searches for information on photosynthesis.
-   - **Action**: Uses the Wikipedia Search tool to find a relevant article.
-   - **Output**: Returns the raw text of the article to the coordinator.
+2. **Goal Setting and Assessment**: The agent begins by understanding the user's learning objectives and assessing their current knowledge level through strategic questions.

+3. **Learning Plan Creation**: Based on the assessment, the agent creates a structured, phase-based learning plan:
+   - 🔹 **Phase 1**: Basic concepts and terminology
+   - 🔸 **Phase 2**: Detailed process and chemical reactions
+   - 🔹 **Phase 3**: Real-world applications and significance

-4. **Personalization Agent**: The coordinator passes the content to this agent to tailor it to the user.
+4. **Content Retrieval and Synthesis**: The agent uses Google Search to find current, accurate information about photosynthesis and synthesizes it into clear, digestible explanations tailored to the user's level.
-   - **Action**: Accesses the user's profile and learning history from memory to adapt the content.
-   - **Output**: Returns a simplified and structured version of the article.

-5. **Interaction Agent**: The coordinator sends the tailored content to this agent for user engagement.
-   - **Action**: Presents the information in a conversational format and asks the user if they want to take a short quiz.

-6. **Feedback and Assessment Agent**: If the user agrees to the quiz, this agent evaluates their answers.
-   - **Action**: Scores the user's responses and generates personalized feedback.
+5. **Interactive Learning**: The agent presents information using Socratic questioning and interactive prompts:
+   - "Before I explain photosynthesis, what do you think plants need to make their own food?"
+   - Provides scaffolded explanations with visual formatting and clear connections

+6. **Knowledge Checks**: Throughout the learning process, the agent administers quick assessments to verify understanding and provides immediate, constructive feedback.

-7. **Progress Tracking Agent**: The coordinator sends the performance data to this agent to log the user's progress.
+7. **Progress Tracking**: The agent continuously monitors the user's progress, noting topics covered, comprehension levels, and learning patterns for future sessions.

+8. **Session Summary**: At the end, the agent provides a comprehensive summary of what was learned and suggests next steps for continued learning.